-The Chief Financial Officer/Director of Finance of the PKD Foundation is responsible for providing Form 8283 (Non-cash Charitable Contributions) to the donor and signing as donee, and for issuing the Form 8282 (Donee Information Return) to the Internal Revenue Service.
+The Senior Controller of the Foundation is responsible for providing Form 8283 (Non-cash Charitable Contributions) to the donor and signing as donee, and for issuing the Form 8282 (Donee Information Return) to the Internal Revenue Service.
 The donor will receive a copy of Form 8282.
 Donors also will be informed at the time of the acceptance of the gift that the Foundation will, as a matter of policy, cooperate fully in any and all matters related to IRS investigations of non-cash, personal property charitable gifts.